-Assets and Deferred Outflows of Resources of the District exceeded Liabilities and Deferred Inflows of Resources at the close of the Fiscal Year on August 31, 2022, by \$59,327,304.
-This is an increase of \$11,769,611.
-Federal revenues increased by \$5.4 million in part due to additional funds related to COVID-19 and all other grants and contracts saw an increase due to the first full year of activity since COVID-19.
-Operating expenses increased during the year as well for the same reason.
-Non-operating revenues decreased in fiscal year 2022 primarily due to a one time contribution of \$5.2 million in fiscal year 2021 and a gain on sale of land held for investment in the prior year.
+Assets and Deferred Outflows of Resources of the District exceeded Liabilities and Deferred Inflows of Resources at the close of the Fiscal Year on August 31, 2023, by \$70,132,287.
+This is an increase of \$10,566,209.
+Federal revenues decreased by \$14.2 million largely due to funds related to COVID-19 discontinuing in fiscal year 2023.
+Other operating revenues increased due to payments made by Texas Department of Criminal Justice of \$970 thousand.
+The overall operating expenses decreased \$2.4 million.
+Non-operating revenues increased in fiscal year 2023 primarily due to an increase of \$3.0 million in local property taxes because of increased property values, and an increase of \$2.0 million in federal grants.
+Other increases in nonoperating revenues consist of an increase in taxes in-lieu of in the amount of \$925 thousand and an increase in investment income of \$1.5 million.